-- 1. Prevention, evaluation, treatment, referral & rehabilitation of injuries/illnesses to UWA varsity athletes - 2.
-Evaluation, treatment, referral & rehabilitation of injuries/illnesses to UWA AT&SMC patients - 3.
-Clinical supervision of athletic training students at volleyball practice and competition - 4.
-Clinical supervision of athletic training students at sports practice and competition as needed - 5.
-Clinical instruction of athletic training students - 6.
-Athletic training consultant to UWA community and service area - 7.
-Coverage of secondary school/community college, etc. events as assigned by Assistant 4 - 8.
-Coordination of communication and follow-up with area high schools & allied health personnel as assigned - 9.
-Assist with didactic and laboratory instruction of courses in Athletic Training Education Program as assigned - 10.
-Annual inventory of all UWA athletic training equipment - 11.
-Supervision & maintenance of vendor files - 12.
-Web Based forms development & data management
+- 1. Prevention, evaluation, treatment, referral & rehabilitation of injuries/illnesses to UWA varsity athletes - Prevention, evaluation, treatment, referral & rehabilitation of injuries/illnesses to UWA AT&SMC patients 2. - 3.
+Preceptor for and clinical supervision of athletic training students at area high schools' practice and competition - 4.
+Preceptor for and clinical supervision of athletic training students at sports practice and competition as needed - Clinical instruction of athletic training students 5. - Athletic training consultant to UWA community and service area 6. - Provision of athletic training services for secondary school/community college, etc. events as assigned by high school outreach 7. coordinator - 8.
+Coordination of communication and follow-up with area high schools & allied health personnel as assigned - Assist with didactic and laboratory instruction of courses in Athletic Training Program as assigned 9. - 10.
+Maintain up-to-date high school and physician contact information in the outreach database